soumaiabouh/smart-grid-privacy-enhancing-system/m5/Prototype.md

 #### Bill calculations
 For the bill calculations, the data could be aggregated over a longer period of time, and then sent off.
 For example, for a single household, could send the total energy consumption over the last 2 hours instead of every 5 min.

+#### Paillier Encryption Algorithms
+Modules considered:
+- [python-paillier](https://github.com/data61/python-paillier): A python library that can be installed via `pip install phe`.
+Easy to use, and allows for constant addition and multiplication on an encrypted value, as well as the addition of encrypted values.
+- [pailliercryptolib](https://github.com/intel/pailliercryptolib_python): Python library best suited for Intel CPUs.
+Works on the Ubuntu operating system as well Red Hat Enterprise Linux.
+Could potentially be used by installing the necessary dependencies in a docker container.

+**Performance check:** The performance depends on the hardware used, as well as the length of the encryption and decryption keys chosen.
+Best length?
+TODO: with a big amount of data, verify how significantly the performance changes in terms of time.